GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Cpp.md

 ## `switch` Statement
 Conditional `switch` statement evaluates whether a variable matches a value assigned to the `case` keyword and executes the corresponding code if true.
 After execution, the `break` statement must locate to prevent further evaluation of the next `case` keyword.

-If no condition matches, the statement automatically executes codes under the `default` keyword that is optional.
+If no condition matches, the statement automatically executes codes under the `default` keyword that is mandatory.
 The `default` keyword does not require the `break` statement as opposed to the `case` keyword.

 ```cpp
 switch (argument)